-Physical exercises releases chemicals called endorphins.
+Physical exercises release chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain and trigger a positive feeling in the body that makes you happy.
 That’s why physical activities are huge stress relievers.

 By generating simple habits such as using the stairs at home or work rather than an elevator, walking to the local market instead of driving, playing an activity-‐based game, finding a like-‐minded exercise partner and encourage each other for overcome further challenges will definitely reduce your stress level and make you more healthy.

 Last but not least, my five cents advice; create a stress Anchor!
-It may be your favorite music band, an episode from your comedy show, a soothing poem from a poet, taking a hike in the nature, calling your high school buddy or simply (and for the lucky ones) spending some time alone with your child.
+It may be your favorite music band, an episode from your comedy show, a soothing poem from a poet, taking a hike in nature, calling your high school buddy or simply (and for the lucky ones) spending some time alone with your child.
 Let them save you from that stressful moment and balance your inner peace for a better and more quality living...

 Aziz Can Aksöyek